Guideline Procedures in Psychotherapy

 Analytical Psychotherapy

-According to Analytical Psychotherapy, mental illnesses are caused by inner conflicts that originated during early childhood.
-Because the associated feelings and memories were so painful, our psyche repressed them into the unconscious for protection.
-As a result, we have no conscious access to these memories, even though they continue to influence how we feel, think, and act, potentially hindering healthy psychological development.
+According to Analytical Psychotherapy, mental illnesses are caused by inner conflicts that arose in the first years of life.
+Because the associated feelings and memories were so painful, they were repressed into our unconscious by our psyche for protection.
+We therefore have no conscious access to them, even though they continue to influence how we feel, think, and act.
+They can thus stand in the way of healthy psychological development.

-In treating anxiety disorders, the goal is to identify the inner conflict from the past that is now causing anxiety in the present.
-To do this, we are encouraged to freely express everything that comes to mind without judgment.
-This allows repressed feelings and memories to resurface and be re-experienced.
-The aim is to resolve the conflict and the anxiety through a deeper understanding of oneself.
-The therapist serves as a neutral projection surface.
-To avoid influencing our process, the therapist says very little and only occasionally helps interpret thoughts.
-In classic AP, the therapist often sits out of sight behind the patient, who lies down during the session.
+In treating anxiety disorders, the inner conflict from the past that now triggers anxiety in the present is identified.
+To do this, we are supposed to speak freely about everything that comes to mind, without judging or evaluating it.
+Repressed feelings and memories are meant to return to consciousness and be experienced again.
+The goal is to resolve the conflict and the anxiety through a deep understanding of ourselves.
+The therapist offers themselves as a neutral projection surface.
+To avoid influencing our process, they usually say very little and only occasionally help to interpret trains of thought.
+That's why in classical AP, the therapist also sits out of sight behind us while we lie down.

-Analytical Psychotherapy is an intensive long-term therapy, typically occurring 2-3 times per week over several years (160–300 sessions).
+Analytical Psychotherapy is a very intensive long-term therapy and usually takes place 2-3 times a week, extending over several years (160–300 sessions).

 Depth Psychology-Based Psychotherapy

-Depth Psychology-Based Psychotherapy, often called Depth Psychology or simply DP, also evolved from psychoanalysis and attributes mental illnesses to inner conflicts from the past.
+Depth Psychology-Based Psychotherapy is often simply called Depth Psychology or DP for short.
+Just like Analytical Psychotherapy, Depth Psychology also evolved from psychoanalysis and sees the cause of mental illness in inner conflicts from the past.

-The overall treatment duration is less intensive, occurring 1-2 times per week for a total of 25 to 100 sessions.
+The overall treatment duration is somewhat less intensive, about 1-2 times a week for a total of 25 to 100 sessions.

 Behavioral Therapy

-Behavioral Therapy (BT) is based on the idea that mental illnesses result from unfavorable learning experiences.
-Problematic behaviors, combined with stressful experiences, can trigger mental illnesses.
-Therapy focuses on unlearning these problematic behaviors and developing more helpful ones.
-An extension of Behavioral Therapy is Cognitive Behavioral Therapy (CBT), which focuses on our perception and thinking (cognition) in addition to behavior.
-CBT teaches us to question and adapt our perceptions, thoughts, and behavior patterns to our current life situations.
+The premise of Behavioral Therapy (BT) is that mental illnesses come about through unfavorable learning experiences.
+We have learned problematic behavior that, in combination with stressful experiences, can trigger a mental illness.
+In therapy, it's about unlearning these problematic behaviors and newly learning more useful behaviors.
+An extension of Behavioral Therapy is Cognitive Behavioral Therapy (CBT), which, beyond the behavioral level, places a focus on our perception and thinking (cognition).
+We learn to question perceptions as well as thinking and behavioral patterns and adapt them to our current life situation.

-Anxiety disorders are typically treated with exposure therapy (also known as confrontation therapy).
-The goal is to resolve our anxiety by repeatedly facing anxiety-triggering situations and physical symptoms.
-This allows the fear center in our brain to adapt and learn that there is no danger.
+Anxiety disorders are usually treated with confrontation therapy (also called exposure therapy).
+The goal is to dissolve our anxiety by repeatedly confronting ourselves with anxiety-triggering situations and physical symptoms (= confronting ourselves).
+This allows our fear center to get used to it and learn that there is no danger.

-BT/CBT usually takes place once a week and lasts about 24–80 sessions.
-Between sessions, homework is often assigned to practice and reinforce new behaviors and skills.
+BT/CBT typically takes place once a week and lasts about 24–80 sessions.
+Between sessions, homework is often assigned to practice and solidify new behaviors and skills.

 Systemic Therapy

-Systemic Therapy (ST) has been recognized as a guideline procedure since July 1, 2020, meaning it has also been proven effective.
+Systemic Therapy (ST) has been recognized as another guideline procedure since July 1, 2020.
+This means it has also proven to be effective.

-The foundational belief of systemic therapists is: "A disturbed psyche reflects a disturbed system."
-Our system primarily includes family members but also other individuals and institutions, such as colleagues and workplaces.
-Each of us is also a system within ourselves, with various internal parts.
-The development and persistence of mental illnesses are always viewed within the context of relational processes and are addressed within this framework.
-However, individuals involved in the system do not necessarily need to be physically present.
-It’s like a mobile—if one part moves, the position of others changes too.
+The basic attitude of systemic therapists is "a disturbed psyche is the expression of a disturbed system."
+Our system primarily includes our family members, but also other people and institutions, such as our colleagues and workplace.
+Each of us with our various internal parts also represents a system within ourselves.
+The development and maintenance of mental illnesses is therefore always seen in a context of relationship processes and is also meant to be resolved within this context.
+People involved in the system don't necessarily have to be present.
+We can think of it like a mobile.
+When we tap one figure, the position of the other figures changes as well.

 In treating anxiety disorders, the anxiety is seen as part of the system.
-It serves both as an indicator that something is out of balance and as an attempt to restore equilibrium.
-The aim is first to acknowledge this function of anxiety and then collaboratively develop an alternative solution.
-The therapist provides impulses to "disrupt" the system—like tapping one figure of the mobile so the entire system shifts.
-To make systemic structures more tangible and experiential, therapists often use spatial methods.
-For example, we might position ourselves in relation to our anxiety or another person in our system, change these positions, and observe how it affects us.
-Systemic therapists also ask many questions that encourage us to adopt others’ perspectives, such as: "How would your partner recognize that your anxiety has lessened?"
+The anxiety is both an indicator that something has gotten out of balance and at the same time a solution attempt to bring everything back into balance.
+This function of the anxiety must first be acknowledged, and then an alternative solution approach is worked out together.
+The therapist repeatedly provides impulses to "disturb" the system.
+That is, to tap a figure of the mobile so that something changes in the whole system.
+To make systemic structures more vivid and experiential, much work is also done in physical space.
+For example, we might position ourselves in relationship to the anxiety or another person from our system, change these positions, and sense what it does to us.
+Systemic therapists also ask many questions in which we adopt the perspective of others on ourselves.
+For example, "How would your partner recognize that the anxiety has decreased?"

-Systemic Therapy assumes that change is initiated during sessions but ultimately takes place in daily life within our system.
-Therefore, sessions are spaced out longer and held irregularly, based on individual needs.
-ST is intended as a short-term therapy, with 12 to 48 sessions.
+Systemic Therapy assumes that only an impulse for change is given during treatment sessions, but the actual change takes place in daily life within our system.
+That's why the intervals between sessions are longer and more irregular.
+This is entirely based on our needs.
+ST is intended as short-term therapy with 12 to 48 sessions.

 More Articles